log-oscon/Standards/Stylesheets/Coding Style.md

 These classes should be added according to the projects needs. **Strive to have zero helper classes**, they should be like a transient state of the code, something like a new modifier or state class.

-* The first character should always be a hyphen `-`.
+* They should always be prefixed with`h-`.
 * When naming, the property and its value should be explicit in the name.
 * The names should consist of a single word.
-Two words are accepted for variations of the same helper or to give more information (e.g. `.-text-blue`).
+Two words are accepted for variations of the same helper or to give more information (e.g. `.h-text-blue`).
 * They should not declare more than a property.
 * They can be used interactively (added through JavaScript), although State Classes are preferable, or to extend/override an element's property in a situation where using a modifier seems excessive.
 * They should never be used where State Classes apply.